tudelft3d/website/projects/3dbag/index.md

 This project has received funding from the European Research Council (ERC) under the European Unions Horizon2020 Research & Innovation Programme (grant agreement no. 677312 UMnD: Urban modelling in higher dimensions).

 ### 2022-2024
-This project has received funding from the European Research Council (ERC) Horizon Europe for future development programme as a proof of concept project.
+This project has received funding from the European Research Council (ERC) under the Horizon Europe Research & Innovation Programme (grant agreement no. 101068452 3DBAG: detailed 3D Building models Automatically Generated for very large areas).
 - - -

 ## Partners